Where history sleeps

 I always get lost when hunting down Ruthwell Cross.
 It’s hidden among the twists of bumpy lanes that crisscross the Scottish lowlands.

-It takes a question here, a pointed finger there, another look at a map, a sharp turn and then, peeking through sparse trees, is the church that houses an elaborate monument from the Dark Ages.
+It takes a question here, a pointed finger there, another look at a map, a sharp turn and then, peeking through sparse trees, is the church that houses a imposing monument from the Dark Ages.

 The cross stands 18’ feet tall.
 So big that the church fathers, when they moved it inside, had to dig a well in the apse to accommodate its size.
 Historians call it ‘the finest example of Anglo Saxon sculpture’.
 Yet, its remoteness, its obscurity, make it a silent fragment of history unknown to most Britons, most Scots, possibly most local Dumfrieshire residents.